A History of Gold Investment

 Due to ever-increasing geopolitical tensions and a growing mistrust of the current financial system, the popularity of gold investments has grown significantly in the past two decades.
 As Britain moves towards an uncertain future outside of the European Union, it is likely that investor demand for physical gold will continue to increase.

 The South African Krugerrand, launched in 1967, was the very first coin designed specifically for investment purposes.
-At the time South Africa was the biggest gold producers in the world and the Krugerrand was the perfect way to capitalize on this.
+At the time South Africa was the biggest gold producer in the world and the Krugerrand was the perfect way to capitalize on this.
 For the very first time, it offered investors a vehicle for the private ownership of gold and at one time the Krugerrand accounted for nearly 90% of the global gold coin market.
 Since its inception, many other countries have introduced their own version of the Krugerrand including Britain’s very own Britannia coin.

 The World Gold Council has been instrumental in changing the way people perceive gold as both an investment and a commodity.
 Founded in 1878, the WGC has helped to promote demand for gold all over the world.
 Today the WGC continues to have considerable influence on the gold investment market and launched the very first gold ETF in 2004.
 For more information on the World Gold Council, you can read our article on them here.

 Gold is one of the most versatile assets available on the market and there are many different types of gold investments.
 Some of the most popular of which include: